robbie-cahill/typescript-progressive-quickstart/README.md

 We've captured many of the most useful commands in npm scripts defined in the `package.json`:

 * `npm start` - runs the compiler and a server at the same time, both in "watch mode".
-* `npm run build` - runs the TypeScript compiler once.
+* `npm run build` - runs the TypeScript compiler once and generates a service worker
 * `npm run build:w` - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.
+The service worker is automatically regenerated as each cacheable asset changes.
 * `npm run serve` - runs the [lite-server](https://www.npmjs.com/package/lite-server), a light-weight, static file server, written and maintained by
 [John Papa](https://github.com/johnpapa) and
 [Christopher Martin](https://github.com/cgmartin)